microsoft/Windows-iotcore-samples/Drivers/VirtualPWM/VirtualPWM/README.md

----
-title: Virtual PWM Driver Sample ms.author: mlotfy
-description: This is a Windows Universal Driver sample for PWM that implements the PWM DDI.
----

 # Virtual PWM Driver Sample

 This is a Windows Universal Driver sample for PWM that implements the PWM DDI as documented on [MSDN here](https://docs.microsoft.com/en-us/windows/desktop/devio/pwm-api).
 A PWM DDI compliant PWM driver will allow user-mode UWP apps to access the PWM controllers through the PWM WinRT APIs as documented on [MSDN here](https://docs.microsoft.com/en-us/uwp/api/windows.devices.pwm).